module-federation/aegis-host/README.md

 While there are, and have been, technologies to deploy libraries without redeploying the applications they comprise (consider [OSGi](https://www.osgi.org/)), it seems the benefits of these technologies have not been worth the effort required to implement them.
 At least not until now...

 With the introduction of module federation, it is possible to dynamically import remote libraries, just as if you were importing them locally, with only a few, simple configuration steps.
 MicroLib exploits this technology to support a framework for building application components as independently deployable libraries, running in the same process, or what might be loosely called, **microservice libraries**.
-So the idea is to eliminate the "microservices premium".
+The idea is to eliminate the "microservices premium".
 Using a "microservice monolith" you no longer have to choose between autonomy and manageability.

 ---